sbugallo/TicTacToe-HMM/docs/_sources/mdp.rst.txt

 ----------------

 We start with the random policy, then we find the value function of that policy; if the value function is not optimal, then we find the new improved policy.
 We repeat this process till we find the optimal policy.
-There are two steps in policy iteration:
+The steps involved in policy iteration are as follows:

-1. Policy evaluation
-2. Policy improvement
+1. First, we initialie some random policy.
+2. Then, we find the value function for that random policy and evaluate to check if it is optimal (policy evaluation).
+3. If it is not optimal, we find a new improved policy (policy improvement).
+4. We repeat steps till we find an optimal policy.